 Despite the fact that nobody has a crystal ball, Hollywood seems eerily convinced about how the future will look.

 And since most of us have grown up immersed in this "narrative", we've adopted it as "self-evident truth" by default.
 Most of us haven't questioned it.

-But books and movies aren't gospel.
+But books and movies aren't truth.
 They're just ideas.
 And they represent the value systems of the people who made them.